 You have an employer health plan if you get your health insurance through your job.
-If you have an issue with the health insurer, you'll need to know what type of health plan you have so you can get help from the right source.
-There are four types of employer health plans:
+There are four types of employer health plans.

 Insured employer health plans

-Also referred to as a fully-funded employer health plan, this is when your employer buys a health insurance plan from an insurance company to provide health coverage to its employees.
-The health insurer directly pays claims for the employees and their dependents.
-If your employer buys its group health plan, for example, from Regence BlueShield, or Aetna Life Insurance Company, then it may be an insured health plan.
-Insured health plans are governed by both federal and state laws.
-If you’re not sure if you have an insured employer health plan, check with your employer.
+These are also called fully-funded employer health plans.
+This is when your employer buys a health plan from an insurer to provide your coverage.
+The insurer pays claims for you and your dependents.
+For example, if your health plan is from Regence BlueShield or Aetna Life Insurance Company, it may be an insured health plan.
+State and federal laws set requirements for insured health plans.
+If you’re not sure if you have an insured health plan, ask your employer.

-If you have an insured employer health plan, and need help resolving an insurance problem, file a complaint with us, or call us at 800-562-6900.
+If you need help resolving a problem with an insured health plan, file a complaint with us.
+You can also call us at 800-562-6900.

 Self-funded employer health plans

-Large employers, like Boeing, Microsoft or Weyerhaeuser, don’t buy a plan from an insurance company.
-They provide payments for health care claims from their own funds.
-If you're employed by a very large employer, then you probably have an employer self-funded plan.
-In these plans, the employer pays the claims out of a fund or trust.
-Large employers who self-fund their plans may use third-party administrators (TPA’s) to process insurance claims.
+Large employers, like Boeing, Microsoft or Weyerhaeuser, don’t buy plans from insurers.
+They use their own money from a fund or trust to pay for health care claims.
+If you work for a very large employer, you probably have a self-funded plan.
+Your employer may also use a third-party administrator (TPA) to process claims.
 Insurance companies often act as administrators.

-Our office does not regulate self-funded plans as these type of plans must follow federal laws, such as the Employee Retirement Income Security Act of 1974 (ERISA) (www.dol.gov).
-If you have a self-funded plan and need help, contact the:
+We don't regulate self-funded plans.
+Instead, these plans must follow federal laws, such as the Employee Retirement Income Security Act of 1974 (ERISA).
+If you need help with a self-funded plan, contact the:

 Seattle District Office